 Table 46 lists the TRA prioritization results for the C-44/S-153 Basin, with 1 the highest priority, 2 the next highest priority, and 3 a priority as resources allow.

 Table 45.
 Basin evaluation results for the C-44/S-153 Basin

+Note: TN and TP loads from Lake Okeechobee are included as part of the evaluation for the C-44/S-153 basin.